SQream/sqream_docs/guides/operations/information_for_support.rst

 .. what about bug reports

-When you encounter a problem that you can't solve by yourself, `SQream Support <http://support.sqream.com/>`_ is here to help.
+`SQream Support <http://support.sqream.com/>`_ is ready to answer any questions, and help solve any issues with SQream DB.

 Getting support and reporting bugs
 =======================================